confused-Techie/AtomPackagesArchive/README.md

 Backs up ONLY the complete package file.

+* PACKAGEFILE

+Keep in mind this option can only be called after creating the main package file.
+By using ALL.

+This will go ahead and rely on the already created file, to then download the details for every single item.
+Due to this request failing WAY to frequently otherwise, there are large delays for downloading every item.
+So this will take quite some time.
+At least 200ms between every single request, and if they fail that increases exponentially.
+This means to download over 9,000 items, with a 200ms delay, with no failures its 30 minutes.

+Honestly it will still fail relatively frequently, just because the atom.io server is likely being bombarded with requests at this time.
+The only consistent way I could do a backup is to set this delay to 2 seconds.
+But that would mean over 5 hours of download.
+Which is just unrealistic.

 * WEB

 Attempts to back up all web pages, and all web page resources.